-Even before the Centre for Child and Adolescent Mental Health opens in the Fall of 2021, your donations to Build Them Up are helping kids and families.
+Even before the Centre for Child and Adolescent Mental Health opens in late 2021, your donations to Build Them Up are helping kids and families.
 Community generosity is funding new services that empower families, train frontline health care providers, expand mental health literacy for kids and teachers, and enhance the continuum of care.

 ACUTE AT HOME